 Given the recent global situation and the longstanding fascination with Digital Transformation, it’s not surprising that Digital Transformation is now a market in itself (and has been for a long time).

-Digital Transformation providers offer other companies their expertise on how to get ahead of competitors using reliable strategy and experimental technologies and trends.
-Of course, with any marketable service, buzzwords and trends come, go and stick.
+Digital Transformation providers offer other companies their expertise on how to get ahead of competitors using reliable strategies and experimental technologies and trends.

 Here are a few that we remember: